Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 Setting up a family trust

-- Choosing a Trustee: Select a trusted person or institution to manage the trust.
+2. Choose a Trustee: Select a trusted person or institution to manage the trust.

 Frequently Asked Questions (FAQ)

-What are the main mistakes to avoid when tax planning for the sale of your business?
+What are the main mistakes to avoid when planning tax for the sale of your business?

 What are the tax implications of an estate freeze?